 Resetting involves removing a stone from its current position to re-make its base level and the stone plumb.
 In most cases, the base and the inscribed portion of the stone are separated.
 An appropriate amount of soil or failed concrete under the base is removed and replaced with a more stable aggregate which is firmly tamped down.
 The base is replaced and the aggregate is added to low areas or removed from proud areas until the base is level in both directions.
 The top portion of the stone is then replaced, either being mortared in with Ecologic™ naturally hydraulic lime (NHL) mortar, affixed with small dabs of epoxy, or set upon wedge lead and/or monument setting compound.
 For bases and stones too heavy to move by hand, a tripod is used along with a chain hoist and nylon slings or a Monumentall™ clamp.
 I do not use any power machinery to reset stones.
 I am frequently emailed about a stone that was broken by someone's attempt to straighten it or put it back on a base.
 Besides the chance of damaging the stone, you might be injured.
 Don't try it just to save money.

-The following photos show a large marble obelisk, a marble tablet, and a modern granite monument being reset.
+The following photos show a larger marble obelisk, a sandstone tablet, and a modern granite monument being reset.

 While granite has been widely sold since the 1920's and termed the "Rock of Ages"™, many older stones are found tilted, shifted, and even fallen.
 Primarily, this occurs from either a poorly done concrete base under the stone, or compaction of the soil on one side of the stone.
 Click on the photo to read the caption.